DolfeLive/Minecraft-Image-To-Particles/README.md

 **Very** Laggy

-Made for minecarft 1.21 should work for some older versions but idk
+Made for Minecraft 1.21 should work for some older versions but idk

 Can **seriously** hurt mspt and tps